Engin-Boot/pong-stage-deekshaarora12/Stage0/PlayGame.md

-  Then either the ball collides with bars or the ball first collides with bars then with top and bottom walls
+  Then either the ball collides with bars or the ball first collides with bars then with top and bottom walls then only score in increased by 1